 When the skill of ancient masters meets the power of modern technology, the result is the Damascus steel rings at Titanium-Buzz.
 With unmatched form and mesmerizing designs descended from centuries of tradition, each of these Damascus rings revives the best of a lost art, right on your fingertips.
 Intermix steel with gold for a one-of-a-kind experience, or go epic with a blend of steel and titanium.
 Here, all roads lead to adventure and all journeys lead to a new way to experience jewelry.
-The past is indeed the future.

 The History and Mystery of Damascus Steel